Qumulo/docs/_includes/content-reuse/nexus-guide/step-2-configuring-identity-provider.md

 ## Step 2: Configure an Identity Provider (IdP) for Qumulo Nexus
 After you perform the initial SSO configuration in Nexus, you must configure your IdP.

-{% include tip.html content="If you work together with a storage administrator who manages your organization's Nexus account, she provides you with the Entity ID and ACS URL." %}
+{% include tip.html content="If you work together with a storage administrator who manages your organization's Nexus account, she provides you with the SP Entity ID and ACS URL." %}

 ### To Configure Your IdP for Nexus